4118 EBU3B (CS Bldg)

 Your final grades will be computed by weighting the assignments tentatively as follows (instructor reserves the right to change final weighting).
 Two-thirds of the grade is given for the homework assignments, and one-third for the midterm and final written assignment.
 (Please ignore the weighting scores on UCSD Online).

 I would first like to note that it is difficult to find a suitable graphics textbook; they all have their disadvantages.
 For some (many) of the topics, we will not be following any particular textbook.
 While it is useful to have a graphics text as a reference, it is not required, and this course is listed as having no required texts.
+You may also be interested in the 5 minute videos prepared by Steve Seitz and colleagues at the University of Washington, here.

 If you do want to purchase a text, you might want to consider some version of the OpenGL and GLSL books as a reference; otherwise you will constantly be looking things up online (which is ok too; there are many good tutorials available).
 As far as what the course tests, and therefore what you need to focus on in the reading, it will be based entirely on the lecture material, and for the most part, we provide online lectures for review.
 We note here some of the texts we recommend, along with commentary on the book's suitability.